tasket/wyng-backup/README.md

 Note that _encrypt, compression, hashtype_ and _chunk-factor_ cannot be changed for an archive once it is initialized.

 ### Options

+`--dest=URL`

+The option tells Wyng where to access the archive and is required for all commands unless `--dest-name` is used.
+See the URL Form table in the above `arch-init` section.

+`--dest-name=name`, `-n name`

+Use a shorthand name for the destination.
+Together with `--dest` the dest URL spec is stored under _name_; without `--dest` the URL associated with _name_ is retrieved.
+If the special name _default_ is set, it will automatically be used for the destination URL when neither `--dest` nor `--dest-name` are specified on the command line.
+There is no particular Wyng command required for `--dest-name` and it will store or retrieve dest URLs any time its used on the command line.

+Note that dest names are stored only in local system settings, separate from the archive itself.

 `--session=<date-time>[,<date-time>]` OR
 `--session=^<tag>[,^<tag>]`